 Stretch.
 The end of your walk is a great time to stretch since your body is warmed up.
 Stretch your hamstrings, calves, chest, shoulders and back.
 Hold each stretch for 15 to 30 seconds.

 - Track your progress.
 Fit walking into your schedule whenever you can.
-That may mean three 10-minute walks a day.
+That may mean three several short walks a day.
 When you can fit it in, longer walks will help you improve your stamina.
 Just remember your overall goal is at least 150 minutes each week.

 Stay safe while walking